johnnyzaet08/johnnyzaet08/README.md

 <h3 align="left">About me:</h3>
 <p align="left">
-  <a>I am a Computer Engineering student next to graduate.
-I live in Cartago, Costa Rica.
-I have experience in software development in different languages,
-     with more than 50 projects designed at the university level.
-Experience and knowledge in electronics, repair and maintenance of electronic devices.
-Lastly, I have      leadership skills, with experience managing work teams.</a>
+  <a>Student next to graduate.
+I have solid knowledge in computer architecture, digital electronics, software development, FPGA and SQL.
+I have demonstrated my skills through the completion of more than 50 projects in both software development and embedded systems of the university level and freelance.
+I have been involved in various social groups for the development of soft skills.
+My passion for technology and my focus on continuous learning drive me to seek new opportunities to apply my skills and continue to grow professionally.</a>
 </p>

 <h3 align="left">Connect with me:</h3>